 - Red Oni, Blue Oni: Ren is red to Rai's blue.

 - Religion of Evil: Heaven is not only most decidedly a cult, but an interestingly high-profile one.
 But then again, if a bunch of seventeen year olds started murdering everyone else and committing various other felonious acts, then someone's bound to take notice.

 - Rich Bitch: Lucifuge acts as a male version of this.

 - Shipper on Deck: Kyouya has his moments and is the only character who really comments on Ren and Rai's interesting relationship.

-- Shown Their Work: While the Six Great Spirits' names and abilities may seem sort of random, further research will yield that they're all members of the six chief gods of Hell except for Nebiros, who replaces the King of Demons Asmodeus.
+- Shown Their Work: While the Six Great Spirits' names and abilities may seem sort of random, further research will yield that they're the six lead members of Hell's armies in the grimoire Le Dragon Rouge.

 - "Shut Up" Kiss: Ren delivers one of these to Chiaki in 'Conception'.

 - All of the Great Spirits to varying degrees.

 - Superpower Lottery: The six Great Spirits.
 Agliarept can find out any secret, Satanachia is a puppet master who is also skilled in the Compelling Voice, Sargatanas can go anywhere by connecting two dimensions, Lucifuge is a Techno Wizard, Nebiros controls premonition and pain and is the best Necromancer in Hell, and Fleurety is the immortal queen of the night.

 - Sweet Polly Oliver: Nana dresses as a thuggish boy at night so people don't bother her.